Armstrong Flight Research Center: Douglas Skyrocket

 NASA's predecessor, the NACA, operated the Douglas Skyrocket.
 A successor to the Air Force's Bell X-1, the D-558-II could operate under rocket or jet power.
 It conducted extensive tests into aircraft stability in the transsonic range, optimal supersonic wing configurations, rocket plume effects, and high-speed flight dynamics.
 On November 20, 1953, the Douglas Skyrocket became the first aircraft to fly at over twice the speed of sound when it attained a speed of Mach 2.005.
 Like the X-1, the D-558-II could be air-launched using a B-29 Superfortress.
 Unlike the X-1, the Skyrocket could also takeoff from a runway with the help of JATO units.

 Controlled Impact Demonstration

 The Controlled Impact Demonstration was a joint project with the Federal Aviation Administration to research a new jet fuel that would decrease the damage due to fire in the crash of a large airliner.
 On 1 December 1984, a remotely piloted Boeing 720 aircraft was flown into specially built wing openers which tore the wings open, fuel spraying everywhere.
 Despite the new fuel additive, the resulting fireball was huge; the fire still took an hour to fully extinguish.

-Even though the fuel additive did not prevent a fire, the research was not a complete failure.
-The additive still prevented the combustion of some fuel which flowed over the fuselage of the aircraft, and served to cool it, similar to how a conventional rocket engine cools its nozzle.
+Even though the fuel additive did not prevent a fire, it still prevented the combustion of some fuel which flowed over the fuselage of the aircraft, and served to cool it, similar to how a conventional rocket engine cools its nozzle.
 Also, instrumented crash test dummies were in the airplane for the impact, and provided valuable research into other aspects of crash survivability for the occupants.